 - Please note the Guidance on use of unauthorized VPNs or similar extensions of U-M networks

 Connect to U-M VPN

 Select the operating system for your device:

 The Michigan Medicine network has its own VPN server that specifically controls access to health system protected resources.
 Visit the Health Information Technology & Services (HITS) website to learn more about using the Michigan Medicine VPN.

 It is generally a good idea to download and install a VPN client before you leave the U.S. There are some countries where it may be difficult or impossible to download one while in the country.
 Some countries go further and restrict access to VPNs or even ban their use.
 Further, international travelers must abide by the import laws and regulations of the destination country(ies) as well as U.S. export control regulations.
 Specifically, there are additional considerations when traveling internationally with certain data encryption software (potentially including VPNs).

-If your Internet Service Provider (ISP) is blocking typical IPSEC VPN ports like TCP 500, 4500 & 10,000 you can attempt to use the SSL client by pointing your browser at https://umvpn.umnet.umich.edu which will require TCP port 443.
-This should be open for most ISPs but your mileage will vary.
+If your Internet Service Provider (ISP) is blocking typical IPSEC VPN ports like TCP 500, 4500 & 10,000, you can attempt to use the SSL client by pointing your browser at https://umvpn.umnet.umich.edu, which will require TCP port 443.
+This should be open for most ISPs.